Impact of gender on the formation and outcome of mentoring relationships in academic research: Results

 \subsection{Gender homophily in graduate training}

-Homophily - the tendency for individuals to form relationships with those similar to themselves - occurs to varying degrees for many aspects of social life (race, class, gender, age, education, behavior, attitudes and beliefs, etc.) \cite{mcpherson_birds_2001}.
-To quantify gender homophily in mentoring relationships, we calculated the degree to which same-gender mentoring relationships exceeded the proportion expected if trainees matched to mentors randomly (see Methods).
+Homophily, the tendency for individuals to form relationships with those similar to themselves, occurs to varying degrees for many aspects of social life (race, class, gender, age, education, behavior, attitudes and beliefs, etc.) \cite{mcpherson_birds_2001}.
+To quantify gender homophily in mentoring relationships, we calculated the degree to which same-gender mentoring relationships exceeded the proportion expected if trainees matched to mentors randomly.
 Distinguishing effects of individual preferences from constraints imposed by population structure is a perennial issue in studies of homophily \cite{mcpherson_birds_2001, bojanowski_measuring_2014, holman_researchers_2019}.
-When mentors of one gender are scare relative to students of that gender, complete homophily is impossible: the greater the scarcity, the lower the maximum level of homophily attainable (Figure S3A).
-We therefore normalized the value of homophily so that 100\% indicates maximum possible value, given the gender composition of the mentor and trainee pools (Figure S3B).
+When mentors of one gender are scarce relative to students of that gender, complete homophily is impossible: the greater the scarcity, the lower the maximum level of homophily attainable (Fig. S3A).
+We therefore normalized the value of homophily so that 0\% indicates random trainee-mentor gender pairing and 100\% indicates the maximum possible value, given the gender composition of the mentor and trainee pools (Fig. S3B, Eqn. \ref{eqn:homophily_main}).

-Gender homophily occurs among all general research areas we examined (Figure 1A-B).
-In all fields and all years, homophily was positive, indicating a tendency for mentors and students of the same gender to associate (median homophily across all fields and years = 25\%).
-This trend is also apparent at the level of narrower fields (Figures 1C and S4, Table S1, median homophily across 71 fields with any female mentors = 18\%), although some estimates of homophily at this level may be imprecise due to small sample sizes (Figure S2A and Table S1).
+Gender homophily occurs among all general research areas we examined (Fig. \ref{fig:1_homophily_broad}A-B).
+In all fields and all years, homophily was positive, indicating a tendency for mentors and students of the same gender to associate (median homophily across all fields and years = 20.5\%).
+This trend is also apparent at the level of narrower fields (Fig. \ref{fig:1_homophily_broad}C and S4, Table S1, median homophily across 73 fields with any women mentors = 20.3\%).